ceydaulubas/blackjack-game/README.md

                 - The dealer automatically wins

 ## Tools

-This project was created with JS, HTML and CSS
+This project was created with HTML, CSS and JavaScript